kechen666/hamld/README.md

 * For surface codes, HAMLD reaches **near-optimal decoding performance**, close to full MLD
 * (Note: For QLDPC codes, full MLD baselines are not well-defined, so no direct comparison is made.)

-### 3. Adaptability to Biased Measurement Noise

-HAMLD features a dedicated mechanism for handling **measurement bias**, i.e., asymmetric 0/1 measurement error rates—a feature lacking in many existing decoders and even in `stim`.

 ### Additional Tools